CYO basketball is available to children at what grades?

 Does the player have to attend ALL evaluations?

 Players must make every possible effort to attend the scheduled evaluation session.
 Players who do not attend tryouts without notifying the appropriate grade-level commissioners, or the athletic director, may not be able to play CYO in the coming season.
-Those interested in playing the American division must participate in the evaluation process to be considered for the team.
+Those interested in playing the American division must participate in the full evaluation process to be considered for the team.

 Who evaluates the players?